-You might be just starting your eCommerce store or already running your store for the last few months.
+You might be just starting your eCommerce store or have already been running your store for the last few months.

-Or even has been a few long years since you have started your online retail store!
+Or even has been a few long years since you started your online retail store!

 Well, there could be various reasons for you not getting enough sales.
 It could be :

-- Lack of exposure towards right audience for better conversion
+- Lack of exposure to the right audience for better conversion

 - Poor marketing strategy